5 reasons to get a cash out refinance

 Yes.
 Paying for home improvements and repairs is a popular use of cash from refinancing.
 You can pay for building an addition, finishing an attic or basement, remodeling kitchens and bathrooms, and making major repairs to roofs, foundations, plumbing and electrical systems, and heating and cooling systems.
 You can also use the cash to pay for new paint and carpets, new appliances, and other home refreshes.

 Keep in mind that you don’t have to use the cash for just one thing.
 You could apply part of the money to the cost of home improvements and the rest to debt consolidation.

 Can you pay for college and investments with cash out refinances?

 Yes.
 You can spend the money on education.
-Paying for education can be a good use of the cash from your home’s equity because it can help you and family prepare for professional success.
+Paying for education can be a good use of the cash from your home’s equity, because it can help you and your family prepare for professional success.
 You can also use the cash from refinancing to start your own business, buy a rental or investment property, or help pay for other major goals.

 Can you lower your interest rate with cash out refinances?

 Yes.
 It may be possible to lower your mortgage interest rate with cash out refinancing.
 That’s because it involves getting a new mortgage with a new rate and terms.
 Depending on your existing loan’s rate and current mortgage interest rates, you might be able to get a better rate when you refinance.